VibrantStarling/test-space/README.md

 Comparing GO term enrichment between genomes can provide insights into how those organisms might be interacting with their environment.

 ## First I compared the organisms on toxobd
 I transformed orthologs for each comparison and had a quick looked look at KEGG metabolic pathways.
 VEG seems to cause the number of KEGG pathways found to decrease from ~2000 to 150.
-Without further analysis, I'd guess VEG less complete or less annotated rather than phylogenetically distant as VEG and ME49 share more ortholog groups with each other than with GT1.
+Without further analysis, I'd guess VEG either less complete or less annotated rather than phylogenetically distant, as VEG and ME49 share more ortholog groups with each other than with GT1 (see figure 1).

 *3 way comparison*
 https://toxodb.org/toxo/app/workspace/strategies/import/6d6601110c504d7b